 - You represent yourselves, the swim program and Lincoln High School at all times.
 Keep that in mind when tweeting, posting and sharing.
 This applies to parents too.

 - Have fun.
 While every team or coach says this, the swim team means it!
 Go to team dinners, join in on bonding events, head to dinner to celebrate a meet win and more!

-These items, detailed team policies and a lot of other information was covered at the parent meeting that took place on October 16th.
+These items, detailed team policies and a lot of other information will be covered at the parent meeting.
 These team policies are outlined in the parent handbook.
 Please email Coach Weber with any additional questions.